15 best practices for contact center agent training programs What is a cloud contact center?

 IVR systems also use dual-tone multi-frequency (DTMF) signals as a line of communication between a phone and a computer.
 The computer uses a telephony board or card to understand DTMF signals.

-IVR software enables an organization to use prerecorded greetings or menu options that a customer can access through a phone keypad.
-Advanced IVR systems may include speech recognition software to enable a customer to communicate with a computer.
+IVR software enables an organization to use prerecorded greetings or menu options that customers can access through a phone keypad.
+Advanced IVR systems might also include speech recognition software to let a customer communicate with a computer.

 Uses of interactive voice response

-There are many uses for IVR systems.
+There are many use cases for IVR systems.
 The most common use is to automate inbound and outbound calls and to route calls.

-A good example of this is when a customer calls a movie theater to inquire about movie times.
-The IVR system uses an updated database to present the caller with a list of the latest available movie times, helping to eliminate call wait times and leading to greater customer satisfaction.
+A good example is when a customer calls the airline to check on their flight status.
+The IVR system communicates with the flight application to present the caller with updated flight information, helping eliminate call wait times and leading to greater customer satisfaction.

 Organizations can also use IVR systems in the following ways:

-• bank and stock account balances and transfers;
+• To enable customers to check their bank and stock account balances in real-time and make transfers.

-Sales.
-IVR systems enable customers to fill out sales order forms with a phone keypad.
-The computer then sends the completed form to a salesperson.
+• Sales.
+IVR systems enable customers to fill out sales order forms with their phone keypad.
+They can input information, such as selected products, quantity and delivery address.
+The computer sends the completed form to a salesperson.

-Marketing.
-Marketers can use IVR systems to send out surveys to gauge interest in a product or service.
+• Marketing.
+Marketers can use IVR systems to send surveys to gauge interest in a product or service.

-Medical records.
-Doctors can use an IVR system to transcribe notes and patient records and have a copy of the transcribed records sent to the office.
+• Medical records.
+Doctors can use an IVR system to transcribe notes and patient records and have a copy of the transcribed records sent to their office.

 Benefits of interactive voice response

-IVR technology can benefit both large and small businesses in the following ways:
+IVR technology can benefit both large and small organizations in the following ways:

-• Saves time and money.
-IVR technology can replace humans to answer frequently asked questions or to provide commonly requested information -- such as directions, hours of operation, etc. -- that doesn't require critical thinking skills.
+• Time and money savings.
+IVR technology can replace the need for humans to provide commonly requested information -- such as directions and hours of operation -- that doesn't require critical thinking skills.

 • Greater customer satisfaction.
 IVR technology eliminates wait times by responding to a caller immediately.

 • 24/7 service.
-IVR technology can operate without any interruptions and is available to provide information to callers whenever they need it.
+IVR technology operates without interruptions and is available to provide callers with information whenever they need it.

 Disadvantages of interactive voice response

-However, as with all technology, IVR continues to evolve and improve with time to address these limitations.
+However, despite its limitations, IVR continues to evolve and improve to address these limitations.

-Many companies have augmented or replaced IVR systems with automated speech recognition technologies that enable callers to speak their requests instead of punching numbers into their phones.
-These voice recognition systems can frustrate callers if the system doesn't recognize a caller's questions.
+Many companies have augmented or replaced IVR systems with automated speech recognition technologies that let callers speak their requests instead of punching numbers into their phones.
+However, these voice recognition systems can frustrate callers if they don't recognize a caller's questions.

 Interactive voice response advancements through AI

-Despite the downsides, IVR software use is expected to increase in the years ahead thanks to improvements in conversational artificial intelligence (AI) and voice recognition technologies.
+Despite the downsides, IVR software use is expected to increase in the coming years, thanks to improvements in conversational artificial intelligence and voice recognition technologies.

-Natural language processing (NLP) is being used to improve IVR systems because the technology can better analyze spoken language and, together with natural language generation applications, enables IVR to deliver a conversational response to callers.
+Natural language processing is being used to streamline and improve IVR systems because the technology can better analyze spoken language and, together with natural language generation applications, enables IVR to deliver a conversational response to callers.

-In addition, IVR analytics software enables companies to analyze issues with their voice response systems and improve them for better customer service.
+In addition, IVR analytics software enables companies to analyze issues with their voice response systems and improve them to better meet customer needs.

 Dig Deeper on Customer experience management